itzCrih/CoralWinter/README.md

 ## FAQ
 1. Why i don't see snow falling in the world?
 You have to install ProtocolLib in order to see that.
 Also, make sure you have optifine animations all enabled
 2. How come I can break all the blocks with any tool?
 This plugin was invented to be placed in a lobby, so you need to make sure you have a core that limits block breaking.
 You will see that you can only break blocks of snow with a diamond shovel.
+## Todo
+- Break / Place blocks protection
+- Boolean to enable / disable protection in config
+- Automatically get the shovel when you join the server
+- Boolean to enable / disable shovel on join in config
+- Advent Calendar (GUI)